Current Grants

 To provide comprehensive Internet-based information and resources to legal aid advocates, pro bono attorneys, and members of the public seeking legal assistance.

-Immigration Project (Bloomington)
+Immigration Project (Bloomington-Normal and Champaign)

 For immigration-related legal assistance to residents of Central and Southern Illinois.